torch/cutorch/README.md

 - `cutorch.getRNGState([device])` - returns the current RNG state in the form of a byte tensor, for the current or specified device.
 - `cutorch.setRNGState(state [, device])` - Sets the RNG state from a previously saved state, on the current or specified device.
 - `cutorch.getState()` - Returns the global state of the cutorch package.
 This state is not for users, it stores the raw RNG states, cublas handles and other thread and device-specific stuff.
 - `cutorch.withDevice(devID, f)` - This is a convenience for multi-GPU code, that takes in a device ID as well as a function f.
 It switches cutorch to the new device, executes the function f, and switches back cutorch to the original device.
+- `cutorch.createCudaHostTensor([...])` - Allocates a `torch.FloatTensor` of [host-pinned memory](https://devblogs.nvidia.com/parallelforall/how-optimize-data-transfers-cuda-cc/), where dimensions can be given as an argument list of sizes or a `torch.LongStorage`.

 #### Low-level streams functions (dont use this as a user, easy to shoot yourself in the foot):
 - `cutorch.reserveStreams(n [, nonblocking])`: creates n user streams for use on every device.
 NOTE: stream index `s` on device 1 is a different cudaStream_t than stream `s` on device 2.
 Takes an optional non-blocking flag; by default, this is assumed to be false.
 If true, then the stream is created with cudaStreamNonBlocking.